patrikperssonmath/MDPN/README.md

 ```
 ./utility/docker_colmap.sh /path/name/
 ```
-To to find a sparse sfm solution using colmap and convert them to the expected format.
+to to find a sparse sfm solution using [colmap](https://colmap.github.io/) and convert it to the expected format.
 The solutions are saved in

 ```
 ./demo/database/sfm/processed/